-Second Harvest is Canada’s largest food rescue and distribution organization, operating at the intersection between hunger relief and environmental protection.
+Second Harvest is Canada’s largest food rescue and distribution organization with over 200 volunteers and growing

 Food rescue and distribution